-A good understanding of the God-ordained primary or ultimate purpose of prayer will undoubtedly revolutionize your prayer life.
+A good understanding of God-ordained primary or ultimate purpose of prayer will certainly revolutionize your prayer life.

-It is crucial to understand that there are different kinds of prayer and serve other functions or purposes.
+It is very crucial to understand that there are different kinds of prayer and they serve different functions or purposes.

-Apostle Paul highlighted four kinds of prayer in First Timothy 2:1, namely Supplications, Prayers, Intercessions, and Thanksgiving.
+Apostle Paul highlighted four kinds of prayer in the book of First Timothy 2:1, namely Supplications, Prayers, Intercessions and Thanksgiving.